AnishSalvi/MachineLearningProjects/Coding_Questions/ReadMe.md

 # Helpful Functions to Know for Coding Interviews

-**KMeans:** A KMeans implementation that does not require any built-in libraries like sklearn.
+**KMeans:** A KMeans implementation for unsupervised clustering that does not require any built-in libraries like sklearn.

+**KNN:** A K Nearest Neighbor implementation for supervised classification that does not require any built-in libraries.

 **NumPy_MaxPooling:** A 2D max-pooling function written completely in NumPy with a functional equivalent in PyTorch.
 This function can be easily adapted for 3D tasks as well.